jeaye/blog.jeaye.com/_drafts/nixos.md

 about declarative configuration is that you describe *how the system should look when it's ready* not *how it should get there*.

 #### Describing a NixOS system
-As I said before, if you're doing it right, everything you need is in the form of Nix files.
+If you're doing it right, everything you need is in the form of Nix files.
 We can start with [describing GRUB](https://github.com/jeaye/nix-files/blob/master/grub.nix), instead of using the typical grub commands and mutating `/etc/grub.d` and `/boot/grub/`.
 After